-Cashflow Quadrant has more substance and changed my thinking on financial freedom more than the other of Kiyosaki’s other books and in my opinion, it’s the best book in the Rich Dad Series.
+Cashflow Quadrant has more substance and changed my thinking on financial freedom more than any other of Kiyosaki’s books and I think it’s the best book in the Rich Dad Series.

 In this post, I’ll give you a summary and overview of the book.

 Maybe you already read it or maybe you just need a refresher.

 Either way, here we go.

 The premise of the Cashflow Quadrant is that there are four main ways of earning income.